thebkv/bkv/ruth04.md

 Jesse becomes the father of David.

-The family story opens into the kingdom.

-That is the scale change at the end of Ruth.

-What looked like the story of two widows trying to survive famine and bereavement becomes part of the royal lineage of Israel.
+What looked like the collapse of one small household during the days of the judges becomes part of the line of Israel's king.

-The movement is complete:

-**FAMINE
-→ DEPARTURE
-→ DEATH
-→ RETURN
-→ GLEANING
-→ FAVOR
-→ COVERING
-→ REDEMPTION
-→ HOUSEHOLD
-→ BIRTH
-→ RESTORED LINEAGE
-→ DAVID**

-Ruth began with a family line apparently ending in Moab.

-It ends with the name:

-**David.**
+That is the movement of Ruth 4: **redemption is brought into the light, the full responsibility is accepted, and the household that seemed to have ended in death becomes fruitful again.**

 ---